 To ensure your team is on track, you need to have regular check-ins for projects and processes.
 This can happen in a variety of ways:

 - 1:1 meetings are good for keeping employees focused and giving them the tools they need to succeed.
 They can also help an employee think about their own career development through their current business goals, which builds ownership and enthusiasm.

 - Presentations help keep your team informed of progress across different projects.
 They help people remain accountable for their own progress, because individuals or groups are required to state what they have done.

 - Reports force your team to look at exactly how much has been accomplished and what their roadblocks were.
 They can also keep your team connected to progress on long-term goals that would otherwise feel intangible.

 In finance teams, everyone has ownership over a high-stakes part of the business.
 You should empower your employees to track their own progress and report how things are going, whether in a 1:1 or an all-team standup.
 This gives them room to breathe while maintaining a high standard of accountability for their work.

 Set yourself up to succeed

-Whether you’re in the midst of overhauling a huge strategic plan for your company or need to knock out a dozen small tasks that keep getting pushed aside, being judicious and pragmatic with your goal setting will be your ingredient for success.
+Whether you’re in the midst of overhauling a huge strategic plan for your company or need to knock out a dozen small tasks that keep getting pushed aside, being judicious and pragmatic with goal setting will be your ingredients for success.
 Finance teams want to feel connected to their work and how their work supports the running of your company.
-They’re filled with sharp people who want to take ownership and be challenged — so give them goals that let them do just that.
+They’re filled with sharp people who want to take ownership and be challenged—so give them goals that let them do just that.